-Trade-Art I Grade 11 (FA665, FA666, FA667) (1 credit, /4 credit, /2 credit)
+Trade-Art Grades 11, 12 (FA665, FA667) (1 credit, 1/2 credit)

-Trade Art I is presented as a studio art class that addresses aspects of their trade.
-It is an introductory course outlying the basic tenets of connections between the visual arts and the CTECS technologies.
-After completing Trade Art I, students will be able to begin study in Trade Art II which is further advanced study in the arts and technologies.
-Students will make art that enhances connections between aesthetics and their chosen trade.
-Students will have an opportunity to use media both used traditionally by the professional artist and also media more directly related to the trade technologies.
-The curricula are designed sequentially from the foundations of the visual arts to trade specific design.
+Trade Art is presented as a studio art class that addresses aspects of their trade.
+It is a course outlying the connections between the visual arts and the CTECS technologies.
+Students will make art media that enhances connections between aesthetics and their chosen trade.
+This class may be repeated for credit.